limebit/medmodels/docs/developer_guide/docstrings.md

 If a type definition exceeds the maximum line length limit, deactivate the line length rule for that doctstring using [`# noqa: E501`](https://docs.astral.sh/ruff/rules/line-too-long/#error-suppression) after the closing `"""`.
 This keeps the type annotation intact while preventing the linter from flagging the long line as an error.
 :::

 :::{admonition} No Boolean Argument Types
 :type: note
-Avoid using booleans as function arguments due to the "boolean trap."
+Avoid using booleans as function arguments due to the "boolean trap".
 Booleans reduce code clarity, as `True` or `False` doesn't explain meaning.
 They also limit future flexibility — if more than two options are needed, changing the argument type can cause breaking changes.
 Instead, use an enum or a more descriptive type for better clarity and flexibility.

 For more information, you can refer to [Adam Johnson's article](https://adamj.eu/tech/2021/07/10/python-type-hints-how-to-avoid-the-boolean-trap/) which discusses this in detail and provides examples of how to avoid the boolean trap.
 :::

 ### Return Types